xaverdh/texbuilder/README.md

 Finally if you really really need all those intermediate representation files in your directory, use ` --persistent `.

+## Notes

+Early Versions (up to 0.1.2.0) of this program are deprecated, because the cabal file did not enforce use of the ` -threaded ` ghc option.
+If that option was not passed to cabal / ghc on the command line, the resulting builds were broken.

 ## Legal

 This program is free software: you can redistribute it and/or modify